Academic Work & Lectures Writing Index︎

 Hello reader, welcome!
 Thank you for taking the time to find out a little more - for being curious.
 So, a little bit about me.

 Alongside my praxis, I teach fine art and design at BA and MA level.
-Between 2016 - 23 I was lecturer / senior lecturer in contextual and theoretical studies at LCC, University of the Arts London.Between 2020 - 23 I was module lead and tutor on the Falmouth MA Fine Art (online) course.
-Between 2019 - 23 I was tutor on the Interaction Design Communication MA at LCC, UAL.
-I was academic lead on the Shared Campus Summer School, Hacking Global Pop Icons (2020 - 2022).
-I’m currently (2023 -24) working part time as lecturer in Creative Arts at Aberystwyth University and as a Post Doctoral Researcher on the Public Map Platform project in the faculty of Architecture and Art History at the University of Cambridge.
-My Linkedin profile can be found here.
+Between 2019 - 2022, I was academic lead on the international art and design Hacking Global Icons Summer School, part of the Shared Campus project.
+I’m currently working as a Post Doctoral Researcher on the Public Map Platform project in the faculty of Architecture and Art History at the University of Cambridge.My Linkedin profile can be found here.
+CV here.